WOA-Project/SurfaceDuo-Guides/FAQ.md

 ### Are you going to do this for other Snapdragon 855 devices?

 No, but we regularly share our contributions to the team behind the [Renegade Project](https://github.com/EDK2-Porting), whose job is to do it for all kinds of other existing Android Devices.

+### Why?

+Because we can, that's honestly the best answer we can give you at the moment.
+Also memes are fun? :) Also boring phone slabs and tablet slabs are indeed boring.
+The Surface Duo form factor is something very nice to work with, and something I really wanted to see with Windows or other Operating Systems.
+That's really the only reason.

+### Will there be an April Fools thing for Surface Duo as well like you did with the Lumia 950s?

+We won't spoil anything.